escalate/hugo-split-theme/README.md

 ### Use an image

 Set `enable` to `true`.
 Add your image to the `static` folder and change `file` to the location of your image accordingly.
-By default the image position is centered, however you can specify your own by supplying `position` with a valid CSS position.
+By default the image position is centered, however you can specify your own by supplying `position` with a valid CSS position e.g. `center center` or `50% 0%`.

 ```toml
 [[params.visual.image]]